winnawat/data-512-a2/README.md

 - `wp_wpds_politicians_by_country.csv`
   - A table containing the article name, country, revision_id, article quality, and the country's population.

+# Conclusion
+The measure of coverage and quality of Wikipedia articles on a country's politician is a rather noisy one.
+There are several sources of bias that researches should keep in mind.
+Also, there are other confounding variables that could affect the coverage and quality value too.
+Still, some interesting insights on political climate and internet usage can be drawn from this analysis, but for a more concrete study, more information such as a country's internet access, main language, and urban population should be included.

 # License
 This assignment code is released under MIT license